basierend auf Bewertungen

 WHAT IS RESVERATROL?

-Resveratrol is an antioxidant phytochemical from the group of polyphenols and has already been discovered in more than 70 plant species, such as .in red grapes, raspberries, blueberries, apples, soy or peanuts.
-However, it is mainly concentrated in the skins of red grapes and serves as the plant's natural defense against parasites, fungal infestation and adverse weather conditions such as moisture, UV radiation and temperature fluctuations.
+Resveratrol is an antioxidant secondary plant substance from the group of polyphenols and has already been discovered in more than 70 plant species, such as: . in red grapes, raspberries, blueberries, apples, soy or peanuts.
+But it concentrates v.a in the skins of red grapes and serves as a natural defense for the plant against parasites, fungal infestation and adverse weather conditions such as moisture, UV radiation and temperature fluctuations.

 Resveratrol is considered the secret of the so-called French paradox, which refers to the good heart health of the French despite high alcohol and fat consumption.
-However, the amounts of resveratrol in red wine are probably not sufficient for a noticeable effect.
-Because you would have to drink so much wine that the disadvantages of alcohol would outweigh it.
+However, the amounts of resveratrol in red wine are probably not enough to have a noticeable effect.
+Because you would have to drink so much wine that the disadvantages of alcohol would outweigh the disadvantages.

-The plant with the highest resveratrol content is the Japanese knotweed.
-Resveratrol is found in all parts of the plant, but mostly in the root.
-That's why we use it as a 100% natural source for our Resveratrol capsules.
+The plant with the highest resveratrol content is Japanese knotweed.
+Resveratrol is found in all parts of the plant, but most of all in the root.
+Therefore, we use this as a 100% natural source for our resveratrol capsules.

-Resveratrol exists in two different geometric forms (so-called isomers): cis- and trans-resveratrol, whereby only the trans form shows full bioactivity.
-Our Premium Resveratrol contains at least 98% Trans-Resveratrol of Optimal Bioactivity.
+Resveratrol exists in two different geometric shapes (so-called Isomers): Cis- and trans-resveratrol, whereby only the trans form shows full bioactivity.
+Our premium resveratrol contains at least 98% trans-resveratrol of optimal bioactivity.

 CAN RESVERATROL ALSO BE CONSUMED SUFFICIENTLY THROUGH FOOD?

-Food unfortunately only contains the smallest amounts of resveratrol.
-To consume the contents of one capsule of resveratrol (500 mg), for example, you would need 400 kg of red grapes or 1250 kg Eat apples.
-The values for red wine vary greatly, but even if one assumes the maximum value of 10 mg per liter of red wine, it becomes clear that the amount of one capsule cannot be consumed even with red wine - at least not without the consequential damage of increased alcohol consumption.
+Unfortunately, foods only contain small amounts of resveratrol.
+For example.
+To consume the contents of a capsule of resveratrol (500 mg), for example, you would have to: Eat 400 kg of red grapes or 1250 kg of apples.
+For red wine, the values fluctuate greatly, but even if one assumes the maximum value of 10 mg per liter of red wine, it is clear that even with red wine, not nearly the amount of a capsule can be consumed - at least not without the consequential damage of increased alcohol consumption.

-By the way, grape juice is not an option either, even if you would drink it by the liter, because it contains significantly less resveratrol than red wine.
-Because the resveratrol is mainly found in the skin of the grapes, which is discarded as pomace during the juice production after the grapes are pressed.
-In red wine production, on the other hand, there is sufficient time for the resveratrol from the skins to pass into the wine during the mash fermentation.
+Incidentally, grape juice is not an option, even if you drink liters of it, because it contains significantly less resveratrol than red wine.
+Because the resveratrol is mainly found ina in the skin of the grapes, which is discarded as pomace during juice production after the grapes have been pressed.
+When making red wine, on the other hand, there is enough time during mash fermentation for the resveratrol from the skins to pass into the wine.

 WHEN AND HOW SHOULD RESVERATROL BE TAKEN?